Overview of STL

 Security authentication has typically been based on three factors — something you know (password, PIN), something you have (physical key, security token, access card), something you are (fingerprint, voice, iris pattern) — but a fourth factor is becoming more prevalent: somewhere you are.

 This is important because a growing number of commercial and government applications currently depend on GPS to validate the location of a user attempting to access a sensitive system, resource, or physical space.
-The challenge is that GPS can be easily hijacked, but STL offers a dependable backup.
+The challenge is that GPS can be easily hijacked, but STL offers a dependable contingency capability.

 STL provides reliable positioning information for geolocation-based security because it is delivered securely via a signal that is impervious to disruption and manipulation.
 STL is also available indoors and other locations where it is difficult to receive a GPS signal.